 Like most small railroads of the era the A&W became a lifeline for the area it served.
 However, the failure of several of Decker's other businesses threatened the railroad, and the Green Bay & Western stepped in to buy the company in 1906.
 The GB&W operated mixed freight and passenger trains until it discontinued passenger train service in 1937.
 The road suffered declining freight revenues as trucks siphoned away business in the aftermath of World War II, which again threatened the road's continued existence.
-A group of local investors led by Vern Bushman incorporated a new Ahnapee & Western company, which bought the line and reestablished the A&W as a local company.
-The railroad struggled on for another two decades, but by the late 1960s declining business and track conditions started taking their toll.
+A group of local investors led by Vern Bushman incorporated a new Ahnapee & Western company, which bought the line from the GB&W in June 1947.
+The new A&W struggled on for another two decades, but by the late 1960s declining business and increasingly poor track conditions started taking their toll.
 The final straws hit in 1968, when the last major shipper in Sturgeon Bay closed down and inspectors condemned the railroad's ancient bridge across the Sturgeon Bay Ship Canal.
-The last freight rolled south from Sturgeon Bay on 4 september 1969, and the railroad received permission to abandon the line north of Algoma shortly thereafter.
+The last freight rolled south from Sturgeon Bay on 4 September 1969, and the railroad received permission to abandon the line north of Algoma shortly thereafter.

 The invoice for painting the #600.
 Jeff Moore collection.

 The A&W operated three trains a week over its line at the time it became part of the McCloud River.
-The new ownership decided almost immediately that the truncated operation required only one of the 70-tonners, and Ply-Champ transferred the second one to the Moscow, Camden & San Augustine, another shortline railroad the company owned in Texas.
+The new ownership decided almost immediately that the truncated operation required only one of the 70-tonners, and Ply-Champ decided to send the #601 to the Moscow, Camden & San Augustine, another shortline railroad the company owned in Texas.
 The GB&W shops had just painted the #601 at the time but had not yet applied the A&W lettering or logo; Ply-Champ instead ordered the locomotive lettered for the MC&SA and shipped it south from Green Bay instead of back to Algoma.

 As noted, the A&W needed an end to end rebuild at the time Ply-Champ bought the line, and serious work to that end commenced in April 1971.
 The Green Bay & Western did most of the actual work on the project.
 Frank Stoller Construction Company provided most of the stone and gravel used.
 The A&W rented a backhoe and front end loader from the Alvin J. Tassoul Excavating Company, and the L.B.
 Foster Company provided a large number of angle bars.
 Lastly, the company called on the Krueger Construction Company for additional materials and equipment used in replacing two grade crossings in Algoma and rebuilding one side track.
 All told, Ply-Champ acting through the McCloud River invested $132,030.96 in rebuilding the A&W between April 1971 and June 1973.